An Easy Guide to Scientific Pitch Notation

 piano white keys named

-Side Note: The black keys of the piano represent sharps and flats and are organized in groups of 2s and 3s so that you can quickly find keys of the same pitch by sight alone.
+Side Note: The black keys of the piano represent semitones (half steps) between some of the letters.
+They're organized in groups of 2s and 3s, making it possible to identify keys of the same pitch by sight alone.
 For example, all Cs are immediately left of a 2-black-keys group.

 Numbers in Scientific Pitch Notation